{\mu}Split: efficient image decomposition for microscopy data: Abstract

 \section{Abstract}

-Light microscopy is routinely used to look at living cells and biological tissues at sub-cellular resolution.
-Components of the imaged cells can be highlighted using fluorescent labels, allowing biologists to investigate individual structures of interest.
-Given the complexity of biological processes, it is typically necessary to look at multiple structures simultaneously, typically via a temporal multiplexing scheme.
-Still, imaging more than 3 or 4 structures in this way is difficult for technical reasons and limits the rate of scientific progress in the life sciences.
-Hence, a computational method to split apart (decompose) superimposed biological structures acquired in a single image channel, \ie without temporal multiplexing, would have tremendous impact.
-Here we present \muSplit, a dedicated approach for trained image decomposition.
-We find that best results using regular deep architectures is achieved when large image patches are used during training, making memory consumption the limiting factor to further improving performance.
-We therefore introduce lateral contextualization (LC), a memory efficient way to train deep networks that operate well on small input patches.
-In later layers, additional image context is fed at adequately lowered resolution.
-We integrate LC with \HierarchicalAutoencs and \HierarchicalVAEs.
-For the latter, we also present a modified ELBO loss and show that it enables sound \VAE training.
-We apply \muSplit to five decomposition tasks, one on a synthetic dataset, four others derived from two real microscopy datasets.
-LC consistently achieves SOTA results, while simultaneously requiring considerably less GPU memory than competing architectures not using LC.
-When introducing LC, results obtained with the above-mentioned vanilla architectures do on average improve by $2.36$ dB (PSNR decibel), with individual improvements ranging from $0.9$ to $3.4$ dB.
+We present \muSplit, a dedicated approach for trained image decomposition in the context of fluorescence microscopy images.
+We find that best results using regular deep architectures are achieved when large image patches are used during training, making memory consumption the limiting factor to further improving performance.
+We therefore introduce lateral contextualization (LC), a novel meta-architecture that enables the memory efficient incorporation of large image-context, which we observe is a key ingredient to solving the image decomposition task at hand.
+We integrate LC with U-Nets, Hierarchical AEs, and Hierarchical VAEs, for which we formulate a modified ELBO loss.
+Additionally, LC enables training deeper hierarchical models than otherwise possible and, interestingly, helps to reduce tiling artefacts that are inherently impossible to avoid when using tiled VAE predictions.
+We apply \muSplit to five decomposition tasks, one on a synthetic dataset, four others derived from real microscopy data.
+Our method consistently achieves best results (average improvements to the best baseline of 2.25 dB PSNR), while simultaneously requiring considerably less GPU memory.
+Our code and datasets can be found at \href{https://github.com/juglab/uSplit}{https://github.com/juglab/uSplit}.